UtrechtUniversity/research-engineering/README.md

 Our core activities are:
 - developing sustainable and robust research software;
-- training researchers in software best practices;
+- promoting software best practices in research;
 - building a research software community at Utrecht University.

 We can help you with, for example: